 (16 electoral college votes)

-Democrats are confident they can win back the Great Lakes state on November 3rd.
+Democrats are confident they can win back the Great Lakes state.
 Of the trio of rust-belt states – Michigan, Pennsylvania and Wisconsin – that flipped to Trump in 2016, he won Michigan by the smallest margin.
 Just 10,000 votes separated him from Hillary Clinton – a miniscule win in a state of approximately 10 million people.

 Anecdotally, Clinton was an unpopular candidate in Michigan, with many Democratic voters casting their vote for Democrats down the ballot on election day but leaving their presidential choice blank.
 Biden has highlighted the role he played in the auto industry bailout a decade ago in campaign visits to the state.
 A strong turnout in Detroit is key to success here for Democrats, as Trump remains popular in the north and rural parts of the state.
-An Emerson poll on October 8th put Biden 10 points ahead.
+The latest RCP poll of polls puts Biden just over five points ahead.

 (29 electoral college votes)